 In the mid-1990s, the original intent for reclamation of the Open Pit was to allow stormwater runoff from Upper Cunningham Gulch to fill the Open Pit and inundate the AWS.
 The Open Pit rim area was reclaimed with cover material, and filling of the Open Pit with stormwater was to reclaim the remaining benches and pit walls below the 6,945-ft amsl elevation.
 The CCP was approved in 1996, and then amended in 2001 to accommodate AP-27.
-As approved, approximately 7.24 acres of Open Pit walls and benches remained un-reclaimed.
+As approved in 1996, approximately 7.24 acres of Open Pit walls and benches would remain unreclaimed.
 Filling of the Open Pit with stormwater is to reclaim 13.8 acres of Open Pit benches and walls.

 Figure 7 presents the Open Pit watershed and status of areas within the Open Pit watershed.
 The original Open Pit reclamation plan recognized 34.13 areas of disturbed area from the Gold Fields mining operation, and called for reclamation of 26.89 acres (78.8 percent of disturbed area).
-For the updated plan, the 1996 reclaimed areas were adjusted to include portions of the Open Pit watershed, which changes the total area from 34.13 acres to 39.23 acres (see Fig. 7; 70.51-acre watershed minus 31.28 undisturbed acres).
-The Open Pit water body has achieved a current steady-state water level elevation of 6,800 ft amsl, which has a surface area of 2.82 acres.
+For the updated plan, the 1996 reclaimed areas were adjusted to include portions of the Open Pit watershed, which changes the total area from 34.13 acres to 40.26 acres (see Fig. 7; 70.51-acre watershed minus 30.25 undisturbed acres).
+The Open Pit waterbody has achieved a current steady-state water-level elevation of about 6,800 ft amsl, which has a surface area of 2.82 acres.

-Over the last six years, approximately 3,500 cubic yards of caliche has been added to roads and accessible benches within the open pit.
+Over the last 6 years, approximately 3,500 yd3 of caliche has been added to roads and accessible benches within the open pit.